ricaun-io/ricaun.Revit.DA/README.md

 ## DesignApplication

-The `DesignApplication` is a base class with some abstractions to help you to execute Design Automation for Revit.
+The `DesignApplication` is a base class with the `IExternalDBApplication` interface and some abstractions to help you to execute Design Automation for Revit.

 ```C#
 public class App : DesignApplication